alpecevit/sentiment_analysis_turkish/README.md

 # Turkish Sentiment Analysis

-This Jupyter notebook, `bert_sentiment_ipynb`, contains the code for performing sentiment analysis for Turkish language using the BERT (Bidirectional Encoder Representations from Transformers) model.
+This Jupyter notebook, `bert_sentiment.ipynb`, contains the code for performing sentiment analysis for Turkish language using the BERT (Bidirectional Encoder Representations from Transformers) model.

 ### Prerequisites